nextgenusfs/amptk/docs/ubuntu_install.md

 ####Linux Install Instructions####
 ___

-Note: there are many ways to install these dependencies, this is one way.
+Note: there are many ways to install these dependencies, I will give you two ways.

+####Install using LinuxBrew (might be easier?)
 #####1) Install LinuxBrew (copy and paste this into terminal):#####
 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Linuxbrew/install/master/install)"